-BIBLIOGRAPHY 3
+BIBLIOGRAPHY

-A main focus of Peleg's book are network partitions, covers, decompositions, spanners, and labeling schemes, an interesting area we will only touch in this course.
+A main focus of Peleg's book are network partitions, covers, decompositions, spanners, and labeling schemes, an interesting area that we will only touch in this course.
 There exist a multitude of other text books that overlap with one or two chapters of this course, e.g., [Lei92, Bar96, Lyn96, Tel01, AW04, HKP+05, CLRS09, Suo12].
+Another related course is by James Aspnes [Asp].

 Some chapters of this course have been developed in collaboration with (former) Ph.D. students, see chapter notes for details.
 Many students have helped to improve exercises and script.
-Thanks go to Philipp Brandes, Raphael Eidenbenz, Roland Flury, Klaus-Tycho Förster, Stephan Holzer, Barbara Keller, Fabian Kuhn, Christoph Lenzen, Thomas Locher, Remo Meier, Thomas Moscibroda, Regina O'Dell, Yvonne Anne Pignolet, Jochen Seidel, Stefan Schmid, Johannes Schneider, Jara Uitto, Pascal von Rickenbach (in alphabetical order).
+Thanks go to Philipp Brandes, Raphael Eidenbenz, Roland Flury, Klaus-Tycho Förster, Stephan Holzer, Barbara Keller, Fabian Kuhn, Christoph Lenzen, Thomas Locher, Remo Meier, Thomas Moscibroda, Regina O'Dell, Yvonne-Anne Pignolet, Jochen Seidel, Stefan Schmid, Johannes Schneider, Jara Uitto, Pascal von Rickenbach (in alphabetical order).